EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Model

-\textbf{Grid-mapped Interpolated Human Trajectory:} Raw human trajectory data is usually not sampled at a constant rate.
-After applying the typical prepocessing method proposed in \cite{jiang2018deepurbanmomentum,jiang2018deep}, we can obtain the interpolated human trajectory with a constant sampling rate $\Delta{\tau}$ as follows:
+\textbf{Grid-mapped Interpolated Human Trajectory:} Raw human trajectory data are not usually sampled at a constant rate.
+After applying the typical preprocessing method proposed in \cite{jiang2018deepurbanmomentum,jiang2018deep}, the interpolated human trajectory is obtained with a constant sampling rate $\Delta{\tau}$ as follows:

-where $\Delta{\tau}$ is set to 5 min in this study.
-Furthermore, we map the interpolated human trajectory onto the mesh grid as follows:
+where $\Delta{\tau}$ was set to five minutes in our study.
+Furthermore, the interpolated human trajectory is mapped onto the mesh grid as follows:

-In this study, we utilize a third-party geospatial coding library H3\cite{brodsky2018h3} to finish the grid mapping.
-H3 divides the earth into seamlessly spliced hexagons with different spatial resolution.
-We choose the resolution to be level 8 (grid size is approximately 0.737$km^2$), which is an appropriate size to balance granularity and speed.
-At this point, we have performed preprocessing including interpolation and grid-based mapping to citywide human mobility data.
+A third-party geospatial coding library H3\cite{brodsky2018h3} was utilized to complete the grid mapping.
+H3 divides the earth into seamless spliced hexagons with different spatial resolutions.
+The selected resolution was level 8 (grid size is approximately 0.737$km^2$), which is considered an appropriate size to balance granularity and speed.

+\textbf{Trajectory-Based Epidemic Simulation:} An epidemic can be simulated using the trajectory-based epidemic model $\mathcal{F}_{EPI}$ as follows:

+where $\Gamma$ is the given citywide human mobility; $\Theta$ refers to the parameters of the infectious disease; and $E_{sim}$ denotes the simulation result.
+Every time a set of $(\Gamma,\Theta)$ is input into the epidemic model, the epidemic simulation runs anew.

+\textbf{Mobility Restriction Policy:} This study focuses on evaluating the effects of the following restriction policies: \begin{itemize} [leftmargin=*] \item \textit{Screening} refers to setting up an infection screening point at a specific location, such as the roadside or a station, to screen whether a person is infectious. \item \textit{Telecommuting} is a corporate policy that allows employees to work from home instead of commuting to the office. \item \textit{Regional Lockdown} is a government policy that implements mandatory geographic quarantine to all citizens living in a specific region (city or ward). \end{itemize}